Billionaires and entrepreneurs read a lot of books each year.

-You could also give a read to How To Win Friends And Influence People to master communication skills.
+You could also give a read to How To Win Friends And Influence People or other such books to master communication skills.

 What makes books addictive is that they’re fun to read.
 How wonderful is it that you could learn great insights from successful people by turning a few pages.

 Sometimes they tell you stories that entertain you.
 While at other times, they teach you lessons.

 Reading is an entirely different experience.
 From the outside, it looks like you’re just sitting and reading words and sentences.
 But readers know from the inside that they’re having fun, which is no less than the pleasure you get while doing a party.

 Reading isn’t boring.
 It just looks boring.